Jim5e/Itinero/.github/README.md

     ```
     cp .env.example .env.local
     ```

-   Then, open the `.env.local` file and update the following variables as needed:
+   Then, open the newly created `.env.local`.  file and update the following variables as needed:

     - **AUTH_SECRET**: Your secret key for authentication.